J-Shine/J-Shine.github.io/_posts/2020-03-15-how-to-get-color.markdown

 #Set different background colors for each activity in Miwok.

+In order to get integer color from resource id,
-We need to use getColor method which is in the ContextCompat class.
+we need to use getColor method which is in the ContextCompat class.
 ```java
 int textcolor = ContextCompat.getColor(context, R.color.textcolor);
 ```